pixelfac/hcira-project-23/README.txt

-Project for HCIRA, Spring '23
+Project1 Submission for HCIRA, Spring '23

+Group Members :
+Aravind S
+Nathan Harris
+Shashanka Bhat

 We have used the tkinter package in our submission.
 This is a standard GUI toolkit used in Python.
 We created a program in Python which accomplishes the following tasks.